 Return to the Programs page to verify the Wagner-Peyser Participation Date and confirm that the individual has been successfully enrolled as a participant.

+WorkInTexas.com Liaisons

+NLF: Boards must be aware that TWC will assign local workforce development area (workforce area) staff members who are designated as liaisons with system privileges that allow them to create new staff user accounts, grant appropriate permissions, and carry out other liaison-designated functions, as applicable.

+NLF: Boards must be aware that each workforce area must have at least one liaison designated from each of the following groups:

+Board staff or local contractor

+Texas Veterans Leadership Program staff

+TVC

+Liaisons are responsible for their respective program’s staff.

+NLF: Boards must be aware that liaisons are responsible for ensuring that applicable access and security standards and guidelines are followed, including appropriate security training and completion of the Form P-41 by new staff members in their respective programs.
+This is in accordance with WD 11-16, issued June 15, 2016, and titled “Access and Data Security for Workforce Applications,” and other applicable guidance.
+Liasions must upload a copy of each new staff member’s signed Form P-41 into WorkInTexas.com during account creation by using the Account Information > Add Document option.

 Customer Groups and the Provision of Services to Individuals

 NLF: Boards must be aware that certain services are mapped to specific customer groups.
 A customer group is established by eligibility as determined during individual registration and creation of the Wagner-Peyser application.
 There are specific parameters that govern the entry of services for individuals as defined by the following customer groups in WorkInTexas.com: